Dyslexia Advocate Fellowship Program

 Mentoring:

-• As a senior advocate, mentor new recruits, sharing experiences and best practices to ensure a consistent approach in advocacy.
+• As a senior advocate, mentor new fellows, sharing experiences and best practices to ensure a consistent approach in advocacy.

 To be considered for the program, applicants must fulfill the following requirements: